 Prosecutors dismiss Alec Baldwin charge, citing new evidence

 SANTA FE, N.M.
-(AP) — Prosecutors have formally dismissed an involuntary manslaughter charge against Alec Baldwin in the fatal 2021 shooting of a cinematographer on the set of the Western film "Rust," citing new evidence and the need for more time to investigate.
-Special prosecutors Kari Morrissey and Jason Lewis filed the notice to dismiss the only charge against Baldwin in state District Court in Santa Fe on Friday.
-It says the investigation is ongoing.
+(AP) — Prosecutors on Friday formally dismissed an involuntary manslaughter charge against Alec Baldwin in the fatal 2021 shooting of a cinematographer on the set of the Western film "Rust, " citing new evidence and the need for more time to investigate.

+In a stunning turnaround for the 65-year-old A-list actor, special prosecutors Kari Morrissey and Jason Lewis filed the notice to dismiss the only remaining criminal allegation against Baldwin in state District Court in Santa Fe.
+Prosecutors say the investigation of the shooting that killed Halyna Hutchins and injured director Joel Souza is ongoing.

 An involuntary manslaughter charge against Hannah Gutierrez-Reed, the weapons supervisor on the film, is unchanged.

-SANTA FE, N.M.
-(AP) — Prosecutors have formally dismissed an involuntary manslaughter charge against Alec Baldwin in the fatal 2021 shooting of a cinematographer on the set of the Western film "Rust, " citing new evidence and the need for more time to investigate.

-In a stunning turnaround for the 65-year-old A-list actor, special prosecutors Kari Morrissey and Jason Lewis filed the notice to dismiss the only remaining criminal allegation against Baldwin on Friday in state District Court in Santa Fe.
-Prosecutors say the investigation is ongoing.

-An involuntary manslaughter charge against Hannah Gutierrez-Reed, the weapons supervisor on the film, is unchanged.

-An online status hearing was scheduled for Friday afternoon in state District Court in the case against Gutierrez-Reed.
-Baldwin's involvement in the hearing was called off with no charge pending against him.

-Friday's court filing echoed early statements from prosecutors that new facts had been revealed in the investigation that demand further investigation and forensic analysis, with little time left before evidentiary hearings scheduled to start on May 3.
+Friday's court filing echoed early statements from prosecutors that new facts had been revealed that demand further investigation and forensic analysis.

-On Thursday, the special prosecutors said that the "decision does not absolve Mr. Baldwin of criminal culpability and charges may be refiled."
-They have declined further comment.
+On Thursday, after Baldwin's attorneys announced the decision, the special prosecutors said the "decision does not absolve Mr. Baldwin of criminal culpability and charges may be refiled."
+They have declined further comment and only vaguely addressed the matter during a virtual status conference Friday in Gutierrez-Reed's case.

 Los Angeles-based entertainment litigator and defense attorney Kate Mangels, who is not involved in the "Rust" case, said opportunities for further charges against Baldwin are narrowing.

-Baldwin was pointing a pistol at cinematographer Halyna Hutchins during a rehearsal when it went off, killing her and wounding director Joel Souza.

-Baldwin has said the gun fired accidentally and he did not pull the trigger.
-An FBI forensic report found the weapon could not have fired unless the trigger was pulled, however.
+The only way the testers could get it to fire was by striking the gun with a mallet while the hammer was down and resting on the cartridge, or by pulling the trigger while it was fully cocked.
+The gun eventually broke during the testing.

+After reading the FBI report, retired Seattle police Detective Donald Ledbetter said it was unlikely the gun would have gone off without the trigger being pulled.

-In March, "Rust" safety coordinator and assistant director David Halls pleaded no contest to a conviction for unsafe handling of a firearm and a suspended sentence of six months of probation.
-He agreed to cooperate in further inquiries into the fatal shooting.
+In March, "Rust" safety coordinator and assistant director David Halls pleaded no contest to a conviction for unsafe handling of a firearm and received a suspended sentence of six months of probation.
+He agreed to cooperate in the investigation of the fatal shooting.

 A defense attorney for Halls said Friday that he is happy for Baldwin and also wishes the best for the Hutchins family.

-Note: This story has been updated to correct that the August FBI report did find a scenario in which the gun could have gone off without the trigger being pulled, and to correct the spelling of Morrissey.